 Can neutering my cat at too young an age cause future urinary issues?

-Some people fear that the development of the urinary tract would be stunted if they Neutered their cat before 9-12 months of age.
-There is currently no evidence which proves or suggests that early castration is a cause for urinary health issues in cats.
+Some people fear that the urinary tract development would be stunted if they Neutered their cat before 9-12 months of age.
+There is currently no evidence that proves or suggests that early castration is a cause for urinary health issues in cats.

 What happens after my cat is treated?

-The main concern after a cat is treated for a urinary blockage is re-obstruction.
+After a cat is treated for a urinary blockage, the main concern is re-obstruction.
 Some cats are prone to re-obstructing sometime in the future after a first obstruction has occurred.
 After a cat has 2-3 blockages, it is often recommended to get a “sex change” surgery called Perineal Urethrostomy.
 This surgery removes the cat’s penis where the urethra is the most narrow, leaving the cat with a wider urethra less likely to become blocked.

 How to prevent re-obstruction?

-The best way to prevent your cat from blocking is by feeding a wet-food-only, specialized prescription diet designed specifically for urinary issues.
-In addition, limiting the amount of stress your cat is exposed to at home and encouraging water intake by adding a pet fountain or other source of additional water intake.
+The best way to prevent your cat from blocking is by feeding a wet-food-only, specialized prescription diet specifically for urinary issues.
+Additionally, limiting the amount of stress your cat is exposed to at home and encouraging water intake by adding a pet fountain or other source of additional water intake.

-If your cat is showing any signs of having a urinary blockage, it is important to schedule an appointment with our Veterinary Hospital for an examination.
+If your cat shows any signs of having a urinary blockage, it is important to schedule an appointment with our Veterinary Hospital for an examination.

 Written by JK, a technician at World of Animals at Bethayres